 After dinner, we finally got to see the ice domes!
 We were given a tour and watched a video about how they were made.
 This season was a viking theme, and there was a viking ship carved into the room with the bar.

-Each room was carved differently and we got to see all of the rooms before being assigned which one to sleep in.
+Each room was carved differently and we got to see all of the rooms before being assigned one to sleep in.
 My room had the face of a woman with feathers coming from her head.

 We were also given a little shot (non-alcoholic) in a shot glass made of ice!